 - Parents and vendors will have to have an appointment in order to gain access to our school. - A Visitor's Log is maintained at our single point of entry and visitors must be escorted into the building as a part of our typical routine.
-If visitors or vendors are on the approved list, they will be required to wear masks until they reach their destination.
-If applicable, visitors will be able to remove their masks if social distancing can be established and maintained.

-12. Our district reopening plan has written protocol detailing how the district/school will provide accommodations to all students and staff who are at high risk or live with a person at high risk.
+Our district opening plan has a written protocol detailing how the district/school will provide accommodations to all students and staff who are at high risk or live with a person at high risk.